pytrackdat/pytrackdat/README.md

 ### Step 2: Design File Layout and Customization

 A PyTrackDat design file contains specifications for all tables in the database within a single CSV file.
-The file consists of 'blocks' which correspond to the specification for a single table, based on one of the CSV files passed to the script.
+The file consists of 'blocks', each of which corresponds to the specification for a single table, based on each of the CSV files passed to the script.
 Blocks are separated by blank lines.

 A single block may look like this: